Table of Contents

 6. Offer calming birthday party activities

 Keep everyone happy and entertained by having different types of activities available and planned.
-Muscle work that is organized and repetitive is helpful.
-As are activities that use deep breathing.
+Activities involving muscle work that is organized and repetitive is helpful.
+Additionally, activities can be effective that incorprate deep breathing.
 Some ideas for calming birthday party activities are:

 - blowing bubbles